JGRennison/OpenTTD-patches/docs/jgrpp-low-level-changes.md

 Various lists have been replaced with vectors or deques, etc.
 Remove mutexes from SmallStack, only used from the main thread.
 Use std::string in CommandContainer instead of a giant static buffer.
+Add a third parameter p3 to DoCommand/CommandContainer.
 Add a free bitmap for pool slots.
 Maintain free list for text effect entries.
+Many fields have been widened.

 ### Vehicles

 Cache the sprite_seq bounds.
 Index the order list in vector.
 Observe the operation of the NewGRF when getting the vehicle image/sprite, and elide further calls to the NewGRF if it can be determined that the result will be the same.
+Update train/road vehicle image/sprite on demand (i.e. when on screen) when image is continuously updated by GRF.
 Add consist flag for case where no vehicles in consist are on a slope.
 Add vehicle flag to mark the last vehicle in a consist with a visual effect.
 Index the vehicle list in per type arrays for use by CallVehicleTicks.